scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 - It is not visible by other code in the current package
 - It is available to subclasses

-For more details on controlling the scope of methods in classes, traits, and objects, see the Reference documentation.

 ## Objects can contain methods

 Earlier you saw that traits and classes can have methods.
 The Scala `object` keyword is used to create a singleton class, and an object can also contain methods.
-This is a nice way to create a set of “utility” methods.
+This is a nice way to group a set of “utility” methods.
 For instance, this object contains a collection of methods that work on strings:

 ```scala
 object StringUtils: